KamaranL/rofl/README.md

 # Ring of Fire!
 (Lite)

-The very popular Ring of Fire drinking game (+ a bonus game in beta) built in a lightweight web application.
+The very popular Ring of Fire drinking game built in a lightweight web application.

 - No databases
 - No user authentication